The establishment of diplomatic relations between Türkiye and Canada goes

 Cooperation within the framework of NATO, developments in Ukraine, Syria,

-Nagorno-Karabakh and the fight against terrorism constitute the most
+Caucasus, and the fight against terrorism constitute the most significant

-significant dimensions of bilateral relations.
-More recently, issues
+dimensions of bilateral relations.
+More recently, issues related to defense

-related to defense industry cooperation have also come to the forefront of
+industry cooperation have also come to the forefront of the bilateral

-the bilateral agenda.
-The Canadian government’s position and the
+agenda.
+The Canadian government’s position and the resolutions adopted by

 Inter-parliamentary Friendship Groups were established in both countries.